-We do not have enough time this evening to analyse the reasons for this decline.
-The closure of the heavy industries - coal, steel and shipbuilding - on which Scotland and Wales had depended, led to great anger in Wales and Scotland.
-In Scotland, the introduction of the so-called "Poll Tax" - a local, regressive tax not based on wealth - a year before it was introduced in England and Wales led to particular bitterness.
-Following rioting, the tax was scrapped
+The closure of the heavy industries - coal, steel and shipbuilding - on which Scotland and Wales had depended, led to great anger here and in Scotland.
+In Scotland, the introduction of the "Poll Tax" - a local, regressive tax not based on wealth - a year before it was introduced in England and Wales led to particular bitterness.

-In 1997, Tony Blair's New Labour won 418 seats out of 650 in the House of Commons, with the Conservatives winning 165.
+In 1997, Tony Blair's New Labour won 418 seats out of 650 in the House of Commons.
+The Conservatives won 165.
 Constitutional reform was an important part of the New Labour offer: human rights, House of Lords reform, freedom of information were parts of this, but also devolution.

 Blair had inherited from his predecessor John Smith, a Scottish MP who died in office as Leader of the Opposition, a strong commitment to a Scottish Parliament.
-Civic Scotland had also taken part in what was known as the Scottish Constitutional Convention, a nongovernment body that had come forward in 1995 with well-thought through proposals for devolution in Scotland.
+Civic Scotland had also taken part in what was known as the Scottish Constitutional Convention, a non-government body that had come forward in 1995 with well-thought through proposals for devolution in Scotland.

-Blair had no personal commitment to Welsh devolution - there had always been a bitter division in the Welsh Labour party about devolution - but he was persuaded by his Secretary of State for Wales, Ron Davies - a man who later joined Plaid Cymru - to propose a weaker form of devolution for Wales than was to be offered to Scotland.
+Blair had no personal commitment to Welsh devolution - there had historically been division in the Welsh Labour party about Welsh identity as opposed to unionism/internationalism, something that persists to this day - but Blair was persuaded by his Secretary of State for Wales, Ron Davies - a man who, of course, later joined Plaid Cymru - to propose a weaker form of devolution for Wales than was to be offered to Scotland.
 There was also recognition of the need for change in Northern Ireland.

-What has happened in Scotland since 1997?
-The referendum on whether there should be a Scottish Parliament, and whether it should have tax-varying powers was won handsomely in that year, with 74% voting in favour of the Parliament and 64% voting in favour of tax varying powers on a 60% turnout.
+What has happened since 1997?
+In Scotland, the referendum on whether there should be a Scottish Parliament, and whether it should have tax-varying powers was won handsomely in that year, with 74% voting in favour of the Parliament and 64% voting in favour of tax varying powers on a 60% turnout.
 The Scotland Act 1998 duly followed, and the first elections in 1999 resulted in a Lab/LD coalition government.
 But by 2007 the SNP were so strengthened that they could form a minority government.